nauam/Courses/docs/administration/configuration/storage-facility.md

 # Storage Facility

-This document describes the QW Control Storage Facility which is used both for Key Storage, and for Project Definition Storage.
+This document describes the Rundeck Storage Facility which is used both for Key Storage, and for Project Definition Storage.

 ## Storage Facility